martenframework/marten/docs/docs/schemas/introduction.md

 Let's break it down a bit more:

-* when the incoming request is a `GET`, the view will simply render the `article_create.html` template, and initialize the schema (instance of `ArticleSchema`) with any data currently present in the request object (which is returned by the `#request` method).
+* when the incoming request is a `GET`, the handler will simply render the `article_create.html` template, and initialize the schema (instance of `ArticleSchema`) with any data currently present in the request object (which is returned by the `#request` method).
 This schema object is made available to the template context
 * when the incoming request is a `POST`, it will initialize the schema and try to see if it is valid considering the incoming data (using the `#valid?` method).
 If it's valid, then a new `Article` record will be created using the schema's validated data (`#validated_data`), and the user will be redirect to a home page.
 Otherwise, the `article_create.html` template will be rendered again with the invalid schema in the associated context

 It should be noted that templates can easily interact with schema objects in order to introspect them and render a corresponding HTML form.
 In the above example, the schema could be used as follows to render an equivalent form in the `article_create.html` template: